 Chew was on the staff of four consecutive conference championship teams from 2010-13 as he helped lead Murray State to back-to-back Ohio Valley Conference championships, Missouri to a Big 12 Tournament championship and Marquette to a Big East Conference title.

-In Chew’s two seasons at Marquette, prior to his time at Missouri, he helped lead the Golden Eagles to the 2012-13 Big East Regular-Season Co-Championship and a trip to the Elite Eight.
-As the No. 3 seed, Marquette defeated 14-seed Davidson, six-seed Butler and two-seed Miami.
+In Chew’s two seasons at Marquette, prior to his time at following Buzz Williams to Virginia Tech, he helped lead the Golden Eagles to the 2012-13 Big East Regular-Season Co-Championship and a trip to the Elite Eight.
+As the No. 3 seed, Marquette defeated 14-seed Davidson, 6-seed Butler and 2-seed Miami.
 In addition, he helped to assemble one of the top-15 recruiting classes in the nation in 2013.
-In his time with the Golden Eagles, he also coached Juan Toscano-Anderson, current member of the Golden State Warriors.
+Among the players he coached at Marquette was Juan Toscano-Anderson, a member of the 2022 NBA Champion Golden State Warriors.

 Chew, a native of Chicago, Ill., earned his undergraduate degree at Avila University in Kansas City.
 He went on to earn his master’s degree in business administration from Baker University.